 Tools Needed to Make Mini Egg Easter Cookies

-The large baking sheets are a must in any baker's kitchen.
+Large baking sheets are a must in any baker's kitchen.
 They are also the perfect size for 6 of these extra-large cookies.

-These silicone mats fit perfectly on the baking sheets shown above and will save you lots of elbow grease when cleaning.
+Silicone mats fit perfectly on the baking sheets shown above and will save you lots of elbow grease when cleaning.
 Once you have a set of these you will use them all the time.